Ty Dillon: Craftsman Truck Series

 In 2014, Dillon returned to the Truck Series for the Mudsummer Classic at Eldora Speedway, racing the same truck he had driven in the previous year's race.
 Dillon finished 5th in the event.
 Dillon later entered the final race of the season in the No. 9 for NTS Motorsports in place of Brennan Newberry, finishing 7th.

-In 2015, Dillon drove three races in the No. 33 Chevrolet for GMS Racing at Daytona, Atlanta, and Eldora where he earned two top tens in these races.
-Dillon drove one race in the No. 31 Chevrolet for NTS Motorsports at Bristol where he was crashed late in the race.
+In 2015, Dillon drove three races in the No. 33 Chevrolet for GMS Racing at Daytona, Atlanta, and Eldora where he earned two top-tens in these races.
+Dillon drove one race in the No. 31 Chevrolet for NTS Motorsports at Bristol where he crashed late in the race.

-Dillon returned to the CWTS in 2017 at Martinsville, driving the No. 99 Chevrolet Silverado for MDM Motorsports and finished 5th.
-Dillon also ran at Eldora for the Mudsummer Classic, finishing 12th.
+Dillon returned to the CWTS in 2017 at Martinsville, driving the No. 99 Chevrolet Silverado for MDM Motorsports and finished fifth.
+Dillon also ran at Eldora for the Mudsummer Classic, finishing twelfth.